-- Language was modified for the Resilient Communities Infrastructure Program Program Method of Distribution Description/Overview section. - Language was modified for the HMGP Global Match Program National Objective section to add Urgent Need. - Budget modifications were made to Administrative. - Budget modifications were made to the Restore Louisiana Homeowner Program. - Budget modifications were made to the Flood Insurance Program. - Budget modifications were made to the Interim Housing Assistance. - Budget modifications were made to the Middle-Market Loan Program. - Budget modifications were made to the Rental Restoration and Development Program. - Budget modifications were made to the Resilient Mixed Income Gap Funding Program. - Budget modifications were made to the Housing Buyouts. - Budget modifications were made to the HMGP Global Match Program. - Budget modifications were made to the Nonfederal Share Match Program.

-Budget modifications were made to the Small Business Loan and Grant Program.
+- Language was modified for the Resilient Communities Infrastructure Program Program Method of Distribution Description/Overview section. - Language was modified for the HMGP Global Match Program National Objective section to add Urgent Need. - Budget modifications were made to Planning. - Budget modifications were made to the Restore Louisiana Homeowner Program. - Budget modifications were made to the Flood Insurance Program. - Budget modifications were made to the Interim Housing Assistance. - Budget modifications were made to the Middle-Market Loan Program. - Budget modifications were made to the Rental Restoration and Development Program. - Budget modifications were made to the Resilient Mixed Income Gap Funding Program. - Budget modifications were made to the Housing Buyouts. - Budget modifications were made to the HMGP Global Match Program. - Budget modifications were made to the Nonfederal Share Match Program. - Budget modifications were made to the Resilient Communities Infrastructure Program. - Budget modifications were made to the Small Business Loan and Grant Program.